PeterEriksson/dugb-3/README.md

 - Come up with a better design for lists
 - Come up with what Loadouts page should be
 - Automatic scroll down to the corresponding post/list when user clicks on a notification.
 Ok ✅
-- subPost collection? (answer a certain post)
+- subPost collection? (answer a certain post) Ok ✅
-- Use grid instead of flex at some places -> cleaner.
+- Use grid instead of flex for parent containers(Sidebar, Feed, Widgets)? -> cleaner.
 - Make the mobile screen size more user firendly
 - Upgrade Firebase version so that we can install firebase-hooks in order to render loading indicator while verifying user.
 - Error in the console when refreshing the site on the profile page